RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 *It is so ordered.*

 [Justice ALITO and Chief Justice ROBERTS concurred; Justice THOMAS dissented.]

+Justice SCALIA delivered the opinion of the Court.

+#### *Brown* Could Have Gone The Other Way?

+[The Supreme Court Came Alarmingly Close to Allowing Video Game Censorship][http://www.slate.com/blogs/future_tense/2015/01/07/elena_kagan_reveals_the_supreme_court_came_close_to_allowing_video_game.html?wpsrc=fol_tw]

+By Mark Joseph Stern

+> It could have been very, very different.
+> On Monday, Ars Technica unearthed remarks
+> by Justice Elena Kagan at a Princeton forum in November.
+> When asked about the toughest case she’d yet decided,
+> Kagan cited EMA, noting that
+> “I kept on going back and forth and back and forth.”
+> Her intuition, Kagan said, told her that California’s law “was OK,”
+> but free-speech principles required her to invalidate the law.
+> “That is the one case,” Kagan added,
+> “where I kind of think I just don’t know.
+I just don’t know if that’s right.”

 ## Civil Liability For Inciting Violence?